ddollar/dependencies/README.markdown

         config.plugins = [:dependencies, :all]

-3. Add gems/* to your .gitignore
+3. Add gems to your .gitignore

 4. Create a config/dependencies.rb file that looks like: